Stinkstudios/sono/README.md

 mic.connect();
 ```

-Sound can be genrated with oscillators:
+Sound can be generated with oscillators:

 ```javascript
 var sineWave = Sono.createSound('sine');